DerSpiegel/amendo_php_client/README.md

-# amendo_php_client
-A PHP client for OneVision Amendo
+# A PHP client for OneVision Amendo